310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 </div>

 ## Translation Notes
 [^1]: Kanata calls “planet Earth” as 水の惑星 (mizu no wakusei).
-This isn’t the typical way to refer to Earth in Japanese (that would be *chikyuu*), and is also part of the original Ryusei Blue line (which was revealed in a Chiaki sub story, and can also be seen in <a href="https://ensemble-stars.fandom.com/wiki/Boarding_Live" target="_blank">Boarding Live</a>).
+This isn’t the typical way to refer to Earth in Japanese (that would be <em>chikyuu</em>), and is also part of the original Ryusei Blue line (which was revealed in a Chiaki sub story, and can also be seen in <a href="https://ensemble-stars.fandom.com/wiki/Boarding_Live" target="_blank">Boarding Live</a>).
 A literal translation would be “water planet.”